zuplo/docs/docs/articles/monetization-webhook-setup.md

 ## 2/ Setup the Zuplo Plugin

 The Zuplo `StripeMonetizationPlugin` makes it easy to listen to Stripe Webhooks that enable subscriptions.
-This plugin adds an a webhook endpoint and configures the
+This plugin adds a webhook endpoint and configures the
 [Stripe Webhook Verification Inbound](/docs/policies/stripe-webhook-verification-inbound) policy to secure the webhooks.